-Please read the following instructions for preparing proposals carefully.
+Please read carefully, the following are instructions for preparing proposals.
 Proposals must be organized into sections corresponding to the sections presented in 12.1 Technical Evaluation Criteria and numbered accordingly.
 Please stay within the page limits given below.

 Only include the requested information and avoid submitting extra content.
 Any pages exceeding the page limitation for each section of the proposal may not be evaluated.